divid3byzero/awection/README.md

 # Awection Portlets
-Auction implementation based on the Portlet 2.0 specification for use in a Liferay Portlet.
+Auction implementation based on the Portlet 2.0 specification for use in a Liferay Portal.
 Should be used in conjunction with [Auction Theme](https://github.com/divid3byzero/awection-theme) for best results.

 **Note:**
 The theme is to be used in conjunction with Liferay 6.2 GA 3 bundled with a Apache Tomcat server.